-The following individuals are our executive officers as of January 26, 2023:
+The following individuals are our executive officers as of January 26, 2024:

-Name Position Age Stuart Miller Executive Chairman Rick Beckwitt Co-Chief Executive Officer and Co-President 63 Jonathan M. Jaffe Co-Chief Executive Officer and Co-President 63 Diane J. Bessette Vice President, Chief Financial Officer and Treasurer 62 Mark Sustana Vice President, General Counsel and Secretary 61 David M. Collins Vice President and Controller 53 Jeff J. McCall Executive Vice President 51
+Name Position Age Stuart Miller Executive Chairman and Co-Chief Executive Officer 66 Jonathan M. Jaffe Co-Chief Executive Officer and President 64 Diane J. Bessette Vice President, Chief Financial Officer and Treasurer 63 Mark Sustana Vice President, General Counsel and Secretary 62 David M. Collins Vice President and Controller 54 Jeff J. McCall Executive Vice President 52

-Mr. Miller has served as our Executive Chairman since April 2018.
-Before that time, Mr. Miller served as our Chief Executive Officer from 1997 to April 2018 and our President from 1997 to April 2011.
+Mr. Miller has served as our Executive Chairman since April 2018 and as our Executive Chairman and Co-Chief Executive Officer since September 2023.
+Mr. Miller served as our Chief Executive Officer from 1997 to April 2018 and as our President from 1997 to April 2011.
 Before 1997, Mr. Miller held various executive positions with us.
-Mr. Miller also serves as non-employee Executive Chairman on the Board of Directors of Five Point Holdings, LLC and a member of the Board of Directors of Doma Holdings, Inc.
+Mr. Miller also serves as non-employee Executive Chairman of the Board of Directors of Five Point Holdings, LLC and a member of the Board of Directors of Doma Holdings, Inc.